 These power pumping tips will be helpful if you need to increase your milk supply.
-In the first few weeks after giving birth, your breastmilk supply will be at its peak.
-However, as time goes on and you return to normal life with work, exercise, sleep cycles disrupted by a newborn in the house or around other people’s schedules – it can decrease.
+In the first few weeks after giving birth, your breast milk supply will be at its peak as baby nurses on demand.
+However, as time goes on and you return to everyday life with working full time, exercising, and sleep cycles disrupted by a newborn – your milk supply can decrease.

-New mothers need to know that there are ways to increase their milk production.
-One way is called power pumping, which is a technique that mimics cluster feeding and helps encourage your body to produce more milk.
+Nursing moms need to know that there are ways to increase their milk supply when they need it.
+Enter power pumping, which is a technique that will mimic cluster feeding and helps encourage your body to produce more milk.

 What is Power Pumping Breast Milk?

-Power pumping works by simulating cluster feeding, mimicking what babies do when they nurse during growth spurts.
-The baby feeds more often than normal but usually in short bursts.
+Power pumping works by simulating cluster feeding or mimicking what babies do when they nurse during a growth spurt.
+The baby nurses more often than usual but usually in short bursts.
 This stimulates your body to release prolactin, which will help increase breast milk supply.

-It is important to realize that you may not be producing milk during all of these pumping times.
-In the beginning, it is signaling your body that more milk needs to be made.
-When your baby cluster feeds, they naturally tell your body they need more milk, and your body responds to produce more.
+It is essential to realize that you may not be producing milk during some of these pumping times.
+In the beginning, it is signaling to your body that more milk needs to be made.
+When your baby cluster feeds, they are naturally telling your body they need a bigger milk supply, and your body responds to produce more.
+Power pumping, also called cluster pumping is acting like your nursing baby.

 How to Increase Milk Supply by Power Pumping?

-The best way to power pump is to interval pump for an hour.
-Start by pumping on the low- or medium-powered setting, and gradually increase the intensity so you’ll be moving up in intervals of around ten minutes.
-You can also do five minutes on high-mode followed by three minutes off, which will total one hour spent power pumping after an hour.
+So, how does power pumping work to increase milk supply?
+Unlike a regular pumping session, a power pumping session is an hour of interval pumping.
+Start by pumping on the low or medium-powered setting, and gradually increase the intensity to move up in intervals of around ten minutes.
+You can also do five minutes on high-mode followed by three minutes off until you have one hour spent power pumping.

-So how do you actually do the pumping for this activity?
-It is really very simple.
+So how do you do the pumping for this activity?
+It is very simple.
 The best way to start is by making sure that you are relaxed and comfortable before beginning the session.
-You can sit in a rocking chair, on the couch, or even in bed; similar positions to breastfeeding.
+You can sit in a rocking chair, on the couch, or even in bed; in any position similar to breastfeeding.
 You can also choose to stand if you prefer, but sitting seems the most common way this activity is accomplished.

 Sample Power Pumping Schedule

-Pump on and off for a total time of one hour.
-If you use a single pump, there is no rest time because the breast you are not pumping is resting while you pump the other.
+A typical pumping schedule has you pump on and off for a total time of one hour.
+If you use a single pump, there is no rest time because the one side you are not pumping is resting while you pump the other.
 You switch from left to right for a total of 60 minutes.

 Double Pump Schedule: